Biblical Translation Copyright disclaimers

 Hence, some of the following verses from the first five books of the Bible are given which state ‘…all…’ commandments (Deuteronomy 28:15 and the like).

-With this faith, one is to thus uphold the law (God’s good commandments being the Law of Moses, also known as the ‘Torah’ [ref.
+With this faith, one is to uphold the law (God’s good commandments being the Law of Moses, also known as the ‘Torah’ [ref.
 Romans 3:31 OJB]).

-Holy Scripture confirms that the dear, faithfully zealous scribes and Pharisees are divinely given permission to manage, rule on, and strive to safeguard procedures and recommendations on how to uphold the Law of Moses.
+Holy Scripture confirms that the dear, zealous scribes and Pharisees are divinely given permission to manage, rule on, and strive to safeguard procedures and recommendations on how to uphold the Law of Moses.
 A believer is to do what they say (Matthew 23:1-3).

 At the same time, a believer is to be careful and weigh any man-made rules, traditions, and or customs which may break Torah Law (the Law of Moses).
 These are referred to in Matthew 15:3-9 and Isaiah 29:13 – amongst other places.